Learning from Random Subspace Exploration: Generalized Test-Time Augmentation with Self-supervised Distillation: Introduction

 \subsection{Related work}

-\textbf{Related work on Test-Time Augmentation:} Our approach belongs to a relatively recent class of ensemble methods, that of Test-Time Augmentation (TTA), which aggregates predictions across different augmented versions of a test input image, to form a final ensemble output, in order to improve models' performance at test time for tasks such as image classification~\cite{38,39,40}, object detection~\cite{42,43,44} and semantic segmentation~\cite{45,46,47}.
+\textbf{Related work on Test-Time Augmentation:} Our approach belongs to a relatively recent class of ensemble methods, that of Test-Time Augmentation (TTA), which aggregates predictions across different augmented versions of a test input image, to form a final ensemble output, in order to improve models' performance at test time for tasks such as image classification~\cite{38,39,40,son2023efficient,kandel2021improving}, object detection~\cite{42,43,44,gonzalo2021improving} and semantic segmentation~\cite{45,46,47,wang2018test,nalepa2019training}.
 However, all these methods are designed for particular vision tasks, using different vision-specific augmentation functions, such as color jittering~\cite{52,53}, cropping and scaling~\cite{49,50} or rotation and flipping~\cite{46, 56}.

-In contrast, GTTA applies a transformation that is truly general across tasks and domains, by perturbing with random Gaussian noise the PCA projection of a test input.
-Moreover, the existing methods are not robust for poor quality data and do not provide any statistical analysis.
+In contrast, GTTA applies a transformation that is truly general across tasks and domains, by perturbing with random Gaussian noise the PCA projection of a test input on the natural subspace of the training data for that particular task.
+Moreover, the existing methods are not robust to poor quality data and do not provide any statistical analysis and theoretical justification of their performance.
 Only in~\cite{38} we find some insights about the effects that certain augmentations have on data when performing TTA, but the type of augmentations (image cropping and scaling) are again specific to vision.
-Also, different from previous TTA approaches, we provide an effective way to learn self-supervised, by distilling the output of the ensembles into the initial single model, while the training cost is weighted by a novel uncertainty measure computed based on ensemble outputs variance.\\
+Also, different from previous TTA approaches, we provide an effective way to learn self-supervised, by distilling the output of the ensembles into the initial single model, while the training cost is weighted by a novel uncertainty measure computed based on ensemble candidates' output variance, a measure which again can be statistically justified.

+For clarity, it is worth mentioning that Test-Time Augmentation strategy is different from Test-Time Adaptation~\cite{liang2025comprehensive, karmanov2024efficient, niu2024test, chen2024each} class of methods, also abbreviated as TTA, which refers to the process of adapting a pre-trained model's parameters to a new, unseen target domain during inference.
+In contrast to Test-Time Adaptation techniques, where the model should be adapted for every new inference data, GTTA creates a robust ensemble and distills its output on unlabeled data, different to the actual test data, improving in this way model performance and generalization, while keeping computational test time at a single model inference pass, with just one model re-training phase.
+However, it is also worth observing that the self-supervised distillation phase of our GTTA could also become a test-time adaptation scheme if the distillation is performed on the ensemble output of test samples. \\